mariusfacktor/forthright-django/README.md

 If an argument is a custom object, the class definition must be present in both the client code and the server code.

-Warning: This code deserializes pickled data on the server which is unsafe. forthright-django is only intended for rapid prototyping on a private network.
+Warning: By default, this code deserializes pickled data on the server which is unsafe.
+There is an optional Safe Mode to instead send data with json, but this will prevent you from sending custom objects.
+To turn on Safe Mode, set `safe_mode=True` when instantiating both forthright_server and forthright_client:

+`frs = forthright_server(safe_mode=True)`

+`frc = forthright_client(url, safe_mode=True)`